makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

+## Welcome to SHOUTER - my answer to the Chitter Challenge
+Created by jackmcc08 for week 4 weekend challenge - Makers

+On submission:
+- RSPEC tests all passed
+- Rubocop - no violations detected

 ## To use
+1. git clone to your local machine
+2. run bundle install
-1. Set up both of the below databases following the command below
+3. Set up both of the below databases following the command below - you will need PostgreSQL
-2. run rspec and get clean tests to ensure setup correctly
+4. run rspec and get clean tests to ensure setup correctly
-3. run `rackup -p 5001` to start app
+5. run `rackup -p 5001` to start app
-4. Connect in browser via localhost:5001
+6. Connect in browser via `localhost:5001`

 #### To set up the database for actual use
 1. Connect to psql